The Big Europe Bucket List: 58 Hidden Destinations & European Landmarks You Have to See!

 Lori Sorrentino, Travlinmad

 Graz is Austria’s second largest city outside of Vienna, and is known today as Austria’s culinary city with so many creative restaurants, fresh markets, and great experiences for foodies to enjoy.
 Some may know it as the home of Arnold Schwarzenegger, and there’s a fun little museum you can visit in his honor.
-And if you’re looking for charming attractions in Europe — the quaint, alpine, Sound of Music kind of charm — then you have to visit the Glockenspiel Graz is famous for.
+But if you’re looking for charming attractions in Europe in a city known for delicious and traditional Austrian food — then you have to visit the Glockenspiel Graz is famous for.
 Several times a day — at 11:00am, 3:00pm, and 6:00pm — a dancing Austrian couple carved from wood and clad in traditional costume pirouette high up in the gable of the building on Glockenspielplatz square.
 The cheerful 24 bells play three different melodies and it’s a charming site to behold.
 So grab a local beer or crisp Austrian white wine and catch the show.

 Ride the Prater Ferris Wheel, Vienna